 Net position may serve over time as a useful indicator of the District's financial position.
-In the case of the District, liabilities exceeded assets by \$490,873 as of September 30, 2014.
+In the case of the District, assets and deferred outflows exceeded liabilities by \$273,840 as of September 30, 2015.

 A portion of the District's net position reflects its net investment in capital assets (land, buildings and equipment as well as water and wastewater facilities, less any debt used to acquire those assets that is still outstanding).